 2. Most people, feel like they have too much to do and not enough time.
 They blame lack of time for their poor finances, stress, bad relationships, and for not exercising their body.

-Good time management can help you find the time for what you desire, and for what you need to do.
+Good time management can help you find the time for the things you want and need to do.

 3. You need time to get what you want out of life.
 If you wait for extra time to appear, you might lose the game of life.
 Through right time management, you can “create” the time you need, and not just wait for it to come.
 By planning your time wisely, you will have more time to do more things.

-9. Life today presents so many distractions, and therefore, it is very easy to lose time on unimportant activities.
+10. Life today, is full of so many distractions, and therefore, it is very easy to lose time on unimportant activities.

 Do you allow external distractions to deter you from your goal, or do you use willpower and self discipline to walk toward your goal in a straight line, without wasting time and energy?